 And to me, what it means to be a psychologist.

 Dr. Yalom’s work guided me, gave me permission, and validated the emotional work I was moved to do.
-I used his approach, along with other influential mentors who taught me, inspired me and guided me theoretically, helping me to create a personal understanding and framework of what is necessary to bring a client beyond mere temporary reduction of symptoms, to even more importantly, help facilitate healing.
+I used his approach, along with other influential mentors who taught me, inspired me and guided me theoretically, helping me to create a personal understanding and framework of what is necessary to bring a client beyond mere temporary reduction of symptoms, into a beautiful space of healing.

-The next 26 years, however, brought the advent of managed care, short-term treatment models and an insistence on symptom management, evidence-based treatment only, that threatened to cloud my tried and true theoretical foundation and therapeutic approach that I knew facilitated change.
-True, lasting, meaningful change.
+The next 27 years, however, brought the advent of managed care, short-term treatment models and an insistence on symptom management, evidence-based treatment only, that threatened to cloud my tried and true theoretical foundation and therapeutic approach that I knew facilitated change.
+True, lasting, meaningful CHANGE.

 And so I journeyed to Anaheim, during the most hectic time of the year, leaving behind clients who needed, staff who deserved support and a family who wanted mom to be home, because this psychologist needed to be reconnected to my roots.